avinoamr/pluto/README.md

 the React paradigm where everything is a property (maybe with the exception of `class` that can be mapped to `className`)

+## Upgraded elements

+One problem with the approach above, is that using properties in general relies on using getter-setter methods, which is fine, except for when an element is upgraded after the variables of the same name are overwritten, resulting in an element that contains the values themeselves instead of the getter functions.

 ## Expressions